liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 `android:id` values are the same; they're hardcoded into the list Screenlet framework and changing them will cause your app to crash.

-Create the file `list_guestbooks.xml` in the `res/layout` directory, and replace its contents with the following:
+Create the layout file `res/layout/list_guestbooks.xml` and replace its contents with this code:

     <com.liferay.docs.guestbooklistscreenlet.view.GuestbookListView
         android:id="@+id/liferay_list_screenlet"